hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06b-BasicAPIs.md

   + two related mechanisms for storing structured data on the client side
     + `sessionStorage`:
       + erased when the tab/browser closed
-      + tab specific, and scoped to the lifetime of the tab
+      + tab specific and scoped to the lifetime of the tab
       + useful for storing small amounts of session specific information
       + used with caution: synchronous and blocking the main thread
       + limited to about 5MB and containing only strings